Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 Neurocognitive baseline testing evaluates memory, processing speed, attention, and executive function, helping identify early changes in brain health and cognitive performance.

-Preventive Cardiology & Cardiovascular Imaging
+Preventive Cardiology and Cardiovascular Imaging

 Preventive cardiology focuses on identifying hidden cardiovascular risk through advanced evaluation of lipids, metabolic health, vascular imaging, and other cardiometabolic indicators.

-Metabolic Health & GLP-1 Weight Loss Programs
+Metabolic Health and GLP-1 Weight Loss Programs

 GLP-1 medications combined with physician-guided metabolic evaluation can help address insulin resistance, visceral fat accumulation, and long-term metabolic health.